Hatfield, Hertfordshire: Sport

-Hatfield is part of Welwyn Hatfield borough council in the county of Hertfordshire and is twinned with the Dutch port town of Zierikzee.
-Hatfield is part of the Welwyn Hatfield constituency, which also includes Welwyn Garden City.
-The Member of Parliament (MP) for Welwyn Hatfield is Grant Shapps, a Conservative.

 Climate

 Hatfield experiences an oceanic climate (Köppen climate classification Cfb) like most of the United Kingdom.

 Culture and recreation

 Hatfield has a nine-screen Odeon cinema, a stately home (Hatfield House), a museum (Mill Green Museum), a contemporary art gallery (Art and Design Gallery), a theatre (The Weston Auditorium) and a music venue (The Forum Hertfordshire).
 There are shopping centres in the new town: the Galleria (indoor shopping centre), The Stable Yard (Hatfield House), and three supermarkets (ASDA, ALDI and Tesco).
+In 2022, Hatfield held its first vegan market, an event held in a number of English towns, at Hatfield House and now holds the market each June and November.
+During Veganuary in 2023, students at the University of Hertfordshire organized their own vegan market.

 Education

 Hatfield contains numerous primary and secondary schools, including St Philip Howard Catholic Primary School, Howe Dell Primary School, Countess Anne School, Onslow St Audrey's School, Bishop's Hatfield Girls' School and the independent day and private boarding girls' school Queenswood School (only to name a few).

 In addition to the important areas in the town, the University of Hertfordshire is also included by many.
-A large section of the airfield site was purchased by the University and the £120-million de Havilland Campus, incorporating a £15-million Sports Village, was opened in September 2003.
+A large section of the airfield site was purchased by the university and the £120-million de Havilland Campus, incorporating a £15-million Sports Village, was opened in September 2003.
 The university has closed its sites at Watford and Hertford; faculties situated there have been moved to the de Havilland Campus.

 The equine branch of the Royal Veterinary College is based in Hatfield.